aymanero90/coin-discovery/README.md

 ## Techinques
 - The project has been implemented with npm and webpack with develop and production profiles
-- With CI/CD the project will be deloyed to Netlify with every push
+- With CI/CD the project will be deloyed to Netlify with every push-
-- Link to website on Netlify: <a href="https://practical-lamarr-e37095.netlify.app" target="_blank">Coin Discovery</a>
+- Link to website on Netlify: [Coin Discovery](https://practical-lamarr-e37095.netlify.app)